ttytm/wthrr-the-weathercrab/INSTALL.md

 #### 2. Unicode symbol font

-A Unicode symbol font("emoji-font") needs to be available on the system.
+A Unicode symbol font ("emoji-font") needs to be available on the system.
 It is likely already installed if you see emojis correctly rendered in your browser and in other applications.
-It will also allow to display line characters that are used in wthrrs daily weather graphs.
+It will also allow to display line characters that are used in `ww`'s daily weather graphs.
 Noto fonts that add support for Unicode glyphs are usually available via the package manager.

 - macOS